Navigating the Waters of Patients in Pain: A Pain Neuroscience Approach to Aquatic Therapy

 This Webinar is scheduled for August 14, 2018 - 1:00 - 2:00 p.m.
 (EDT)

 WEBINAR FORMAT!
-The prerecording will be made available 2-3 weeks in advance - you will receive an email notice.
+The prerecording is now available.
 You must review this and be prepared to interact with the presenter during the live session on August 14th.
 The recorded content will not be replayed during the live Q and A session on August 14th.
-Please prepare a few questions for the live session and email them directly to: email@example.com no later than August 13th using the subject line: "Questions for August 14th Webinar". **Please do not call or email Member Services.**
+Please prepare a few questions for the live session and email them directly to: firstname.lastname@example.org no later than August 13th using the subject line: "Questions for August 14th Webinar". **Please do not call or email Member Services.**

 Our world is immersed in a pain crisis, and many patients are referred for aquatic physical therapy to address issues related to acute and chronic pain.
 Leading research pioneers in pain science stress the need to assess and change our patients’ cognitions, beliefs and fears BEFORE launching into a movement-based approach to rehabilitation.
 This webinar will provide an introduction to Pain Neuroscience Education (PNE) and demonstrate how to incorporate PNE concepts into aquatic therapy sessions; differentiate “tissue issues” from “pain issues”; and how to invite patients to begin the conversation to share their pain experience.
 Participants will be introduced to current research as well as discover opportunities for more in-depth PNE education and training.